Ultimate Guide to the AP Calculus AB Exam

-Once you have taken some kind of formative assessment, score it to identify the areas you already understand and those in need of improvement.
-From an accurate formative assessment, you will get a better idea of where to focus your studying efforts.
+Once you have taken your formative assessment, score it to identify the areas you already understand and those in need of improvement.

 Step 4: Practice Free Response Questions

-To ensure success on this section, make sure to the review the scoring rubric located on page 72 of the course description.
-You can also get a better understanding of the scoring by reading scoring commentary from the Development Team and authentic examples of student responses and their scoring explanations from previous exam administrations.
+You can get a better understanding of the free response section’s scoring by reading scoring commentary from the Development Committee and authentic examples of student responses and their scoring explanations from previous exam administrations.

-In 2017, the AP Calculus AB Exam will be administered on Tuesday, May 9 at 8 AM.
+In 2023, the AP Calculus AB Exam will be administered on Monday, May 8 at 8 AM local time.

 For complete registration instructions, check out CollegeVine’s guide: How to Register for AP Exams (Even If You Didn’t Take the Class).

 For information about what to bring to the exam, see CollegeVine’s post: What Should I Bring to My AP Exam (And What Should I Definitely Leave at Home)?

 How Will Your AP Scores Affect Your College Chances?